najibaI/CPS714-Section4/Group1/frontend/README.md

 # Room and Resources Booking App
 ## How to run the react app
 ### 1. Ensure you have node.js installed to be able to use npm.
+   (You can install it from https://nodejs.org/)

-You can verify by typing in terminal
+   You can verify its installed by typing in terminal

    `npm -v`
    That should output the version number